Birchwood, Cheshire: History

 "The surface, at a distance, looks black and dirty, and will bear neither horse nor man…..
 What nature meant by such a useless production 'tis hard to imagine, but the land is entirely to waste" are the words of Daniel Defoe as he rode through Risley in 1724.
 (Later part of the Risley area was renamed Birchwood as the Warrington 'New town' development).

-In the past travellers avoided the Risley (Birchwood) area because it of its dangerous mossland, however gradually over time much of the fertile mossland was reclaimed and turned into farm land.
-With the advent of the Second World War, 927 acres (3.8 km²) of agricultural land was changed into a massive Royal Ordnance Factory, ROF Risley.
+In the past, travellers avoided the Risley (Birchwood) area because it of its dangerous mossland, however gradually over time much of the fertile mossland was reclaimed and turned into farmland.
+With the advent of the Second World War, 927 acres (3.8 km2) of agricultural land was changed into a large Royal Ordnance Factory, ROF Risley.
 The location was chosen because the low lying mist and cloud helped camouflage the factory from the air; according to a local builder: "It was very lonely and misty at night, and that's why the factory was constructed there ... it was usually covered with a mist or cloud.
 It was hard to see it in the day time, you know".
 Although the location of the factory was known by the German Luftwaffe, the factory was bombed only once during the war.

-A number of bunkers were also built (some can still be seen today) to house the munitions, to protect them from potential bombing, and also to segregate the site and reduce the consequences of any accidental explosions during manufacture or storage.
+A number of bunkers were built (some can still be seen today) to house the munitions, to protect them from potential bombing, and also to segregate the site and reduce the consequences of any accidental explosions during manufacture or storage.
 Although these bunkers are on the surface, they are covered with soil and turf and so give the impression of being underground.

-However, after the war the factory no longer had a purpose other than as a storage depot and so in 1956 the north west of the factory was sold to UKAEA with the entire disused area being put on the market in 1963.
-No buyer was found for it until 1968, when the Warrington and Runcorn Development Corporation bought the site and turned it into the new town of Birchwood.
+After the war, the factory no longer had a purpose other than as a storage depot, so in 1956 the north-west of the site was sold to the Atomic Energy Authority.
+The whole of Warrington borough was designated as a proposed new town in 1968, and subsequently the Warrington and Runcorn Development Corporation bought the site and turned it into the new town of Birchwood.

 Shopping

 The area's principal shopping needs are serviced by Birchwood Shopping Centre, with many shops such as a large Asda store, two cafes and a Greggs.
 There are also a number of smaller shops in each village of the town.
-Each one has a local convenience store that sell needs such as bread and milk.
+Each one has a local convenience store that meets needs such as bread and milk.
 Local milk and vegetable delivery services supply houses in the area, as well as the delivery services from the large supermarkets.
 There are a few farms in the area that sell small quantities of eggs and other local produce directly to local shoppers.

 Transport

-Birchwood is located close to the intersections between the M6 and M62 and the M6 and M56 and the railway station on the Liverpool--Manchester train line.
-There are frequent bus services (routes 17 and 25) to Warrington town centre, and to Culcheth and Leigh (routes 28 and 28A).
-Details of all these services can be found on the Warrington's Own Buses website.
+Birchwood is close to the intersections between the M6 and M62 and the M6 and M56, and the railway station on the Liverpool–Manchester line.